rkgIITBh/data-structures.github.io/HTML/introBtree.md

 - The root is a special node that may have between 2 and <i>M</i> children.
 - An internal node may have between <i>M/2</i> and <i>M</i> children.
-- The number of keys stored at a node is 1 less than the number of children.
+- The number of keys stored at a node is one less than the number of children.
 - Each leaf node is at the same depth from the root.
 - A leaf node stores at most <i>M-1</i> and at least <i>M/2</i> elements in sorted order.

-The root may be the only node that is less than half full.
+The root is the only node that may be less than half full.

 B-Trees do not require rebalancing operations like rotations.
-But they may need nodes to split and merge when many insertions and deletions occur.
+But they need nodes to split and merge when many insertions and deletions occur.
 Insertions increase the number of stored elements and may require splits.
-Splits may propagate up to the root, causing a tree's height to increase.
+Splits may propagate up to the root, causing the tree's height to increase.
 On the other hand, the merging of nodes occurs with deletions.
 It may cause the height of a B-Tree to decrease.
 The elements appear in sorted order at nodes.

 The figure below gives the picture of a B-Tree with <i>M=4</i>.